 Pre-Approval, Pre-Qualification and Comparing Offers

-For starters, you may be pre-approved or pre-qualified for more credit card offers if you have a good score.
+For starters, you may be pre-approved or pre-qualified for more credit offers if you have good credit scores.
 That may allow you to compare offers and find the best fit for your situation—whether you’re looking at mortgages, credit cards or auto loans.
-But if you’re shopping around, be sure to understand how credit inquiries can affect your credit.
+But if you’re shopping around, be sure to understand how credit inquiries can affect your credit scores.

 Interest Rates and Credit Limits

 If you’re approved for a loan or a credit card, a good credit score could mean higher credit limits, lower interest rates or both.
 And when you’re paying less in interest, you may have smaller payments and be able to pay off debt faster.
 In general, that means that higher credit scores could decrease the cost of borrowing money.

 Good credit could affect other parts of your life, too:

 - Landlords may check credit scores as part of rental applications.